Lagrange-Labs/docs/docs/lpn/operators/prerequisites.md

 ### Cloud based instances

-We are also running different workers on the cloud.
+We are also running different provers on the cloud.
 The following table represents the type of machine that we run on the three categories:

 | Category    | vCPU | RAM |
 | ----------- | ---- | --- |